Investors look to 2008 for guidance on when to jump back in

 VIX levels and 2008 comparisonhttps://reut.rs/39kc4nw

 (Reporting by Thyagaraju Adinarayan, Sujata Rao and Yoruk Bahceli in London.
+Additional reporting by Medha Singh.
 Editing by Jane Merriman)

 ((thyagaraju.adinarayan@tr.com; +44 20 7542 7015; Reuters Messaging: thyagaraju.adinarayan.thomsonreuters.com@reuters.net; Twitter @thyagu))